Are Shock Collars Safe for Dogs? 5 Myths about E-Collars

-Like many dog owners, I used to believe that training tools like prong collars and e-collars were cruel inventions, used only with fear-based training methods with the sole intention of causing harm to a dog.
+Many dog owners believe that training tools like e-collars and electric dog fences are cruel inventions, used only with fear-based training methods with the sole intention of causing harm to a dog.

-Recently, Petco launched their #stoptheshock campaign, putting a spotlight on e-collars, describing them as “painful” and linking them to “punishment-based” training.
+Petco even started a #stoptheshock campaign, putting a spotlight on e-collars, describing them as “painful” and linking them to “punishment-based” training.
 The store announced that they are pulling all human-operated “shock collars” from their shelves and focusing only on “positive training.”

-The campaign anthropomorphizes dogs, putting human feeling and emotions to their behaviors, misleads pet owners about what the “positive” in Positive Reinforcement means, and describing shock collars to cause “anxiety,” “fear,” and “stress” in dogs.
+The campaign anthropomorphizes dogs, putting human feeling and emotions to their behaviors, misleads pet owners about what the “positive” in Positive Reinforcement means, and describes shock collars to cause “anxiety,” “fear,” and “stress” in dogs.
+But this is only a partial view of the big picture.

 1. “E-COLLARS HURT DOGS”

+When it comes to the question, "Do e-collars hurt dogs?" it is essential to approach the topic with nuance and understanding.
 They can, just like a flat collar hurt a dog.
 Just like a human hand can hurt a dog.
 Just like the chef’s knife you use on a daily basis can be a murder weapon, an e-collar can hurt a dog when used in the wrong hands.
+When used correctly, an e- collar will not hurt your dog.
 Responsible, positive e-collar training first teaches them the skill (i.e. “sit”), then layers on the e-collar once they understand what is being asked.

 Going through the motions ensures that dogs are not punished, nor harmed when they reach the fence barrier.
 Rather, they are taught that the sound or stimulation means that they get to return to their human for a treat and praise.
 Conditioning a dog to an e-collar takes time and dedication.
 The goal is to create a positive association with the e-collar with treats and positive reinforcement on a low stimulation.

-Many assume that e-collars are used only to correct a dog when they do something “bad.”
+Many assume that e-collars, or any collar that offers stimulation, are used only to correct a dog when they do something “bad.”
 By layering it over known commands, the dog learns that their decisions may result in a low level correction, much like a tap on the shoulder to get one’s attention.
 You want your dog to understand that the stimulation is coming from you, the handler.

-Though not an e-collar, SpotOn Virtual Fence also includes an optional static correction that is the same sensation as an e-collar.
-It’s very important even with this product to train your dog and SpotOn provides several different training plans and detailed videos about how to properly introduce and use the collar on dogs.
+Though not an e-collar, SpotOn GPS Fence also includes an optional static correction that is the same sensation as an e-collar.
+It’s very important to train your dog and SpotOn provides several different training plans and detailed videos about how to properly introduce and use the collar on dogs.

 2. “E-COLLARS ARE LAZY”